thunderbird/webext-docs/cookies.rst

    .. api-member::
       :type: object

       Contains details about the cookie that's been removed.
-If removal failed for any reason, this will be "null", and :ref:`runtime.lastError` will be set.
+If removal failed for any reason, this will be "null", and :ref:`runtime.last^error` will be set.

       .. api-member::
          :name: ``firstPartyDomain``